-Turkey meat was purchased locally, ground in a home meat grinder, and frozen.
+Turkey meat was purchased locally, ground in a home meat grinder and frozen.
 To 5.07 g of thawed ground turkey, 10 mL of water was added and the suspension was heated at about boiling temperature for 15 min.
 The mixture was allowed to cool and centrifuged at 3000 rpm for 3 min to remove the denatured proteins.
-Three milliliters of the supernatant were transferred into another 15-mL test tube, and 2.5 mL of water and 9.5 mL of 95% ethanol were added to precipitate the remaining proteins.
+Three milliliters of the supernatant were transferred into another 15-mL test tube, and 2.5 mL of water and 9.5 mL of

+95% ethanol were added to precipitate the remaining proteins.
 After stirring, 2 mL portions of the solution were placed in Eppendorf-type plastic tubes and centrifuged at 7000 rpm for 2 min.
 The concentration of solids in the resulting supernatant was approximately 10 mg/mL (by gravimetry) and the ethanol concentration was 60% (v/v).

-In the analytical cycle, turkey extract was added to the reaction mixture instead of the major part of water in the volume of 100 $\mu$ L. Otherwise, the protocol was the same as for the reaction without turkey.
+In the analytical cycle, turkey extract was added to the reaction mixture instead of the major part of water in the volume of 100 $\mu L.$ Otherwise, the protocol was the same as for the reaction without turkey.

 2.4.
-Data Treatment
+Data treatment

 Absorbance and fluorescence intensities of the reaction mixtures were characterized by the photographic images of the 96-well plates.
 To split an RGB image into separate red (R), green (G), and blue (B) channels, ImageJ software (Fiji) was used.
-For some of the reactions, only the average RGB intensity (R + G + B)/3 was obtained.
+For some of the reactions, only the average RGB intensity (R + G + B) / 3 was obtained.
 The intensities were represented as numbers in the range of 0-255.

 Four to six parallel runs were performed for each model analyte or blank.
-Out of the six parallels, the four or five most consistent runs were selected for the subsequent principal component analysis (PCA) treatment.
-PCA reduces the dimensionality of initial data: the intensities measured for every indicator process (up to 16 data columns) for each analyte in several parallel runs are substituted for the three columns of the first three principal components (PC); a greater number of PCs is usually meaningless.
-The data then can be conveniently viewed in the scores plots as PC2 vs. PC1 and PC3 vs. PC1.
-Covariance type PCA was performed in XLSTAT (Addinsoft, New York, NY, USA) or Unscrambler X (Camo Software, Oslo, Norway).
+Out of the 6 parallels, 4 or 5 most consistent runs were selected for the subsequent PCA treatment.
+Covariance type PCA was performed in XLSTAT (Addinsoft, N.Y., U.S.A.) or Unscrambler X (Camo Software, Norway).
 Correlations between variables and factors were visualized in the form of circular factor diagrams.
-Confidence ellipses in the score plots were built using a 95% confidence level.
-The quality of discrimination was evaluated as the number of intersections of the confidence ellipses according to a known approach [61] and by estimating accuracy as $(N - n)/N \times 100\%$ , where N is the total number of points (40 for the basic data set without turkey extract and 50 with turkey extract) and n is the number of points belonging to multiple classes (unclassified).
+Scores plots for the components PC2 vs. PC1 and PC3 vs. PC1 were constructed.
+Confidence ellipses in the scores plots were built using a 95% confidence level.
+The quality of discrimination was evaluated as the number of intersections of the confidence ellipses according to a known approach [58] and by estimating accuracy as $(N - n) / N \times 100\%$, where N is the total number of points (40 for the basic data set without turkey extract and 50 with turkey extract) and n is the number of points belonging to multiple classes (unclassified).
 This value was estimated as the number of points inside the crossed portions of confidence ellipses both in PC1-PC2 and PC1-PC3 coordinates.